PowerShell/ProjectMercury/shell/README.md

-# Shell Copilot architecture
+# AI Shell architecture

 <img src="./assets/shell-copilot-overall-arch.png" alt="shell-copilot" width="500"/>

-### ShellCopilot.Abstraction
+### AIShell.Abstraction

 This project will be released as a NuGet package.
-It contains all the interfaces for defining an agent plugin that interacts with Shell Copilot.
+It contains all the interfaces for defining an agent plugin that interacts with AI Shell.

 This abstraction layer includes: